Quebecor World

 Quebecor World Inc. was a printing subsidiary of Quebecor Inc. based in Montreal, Quebec.
 It comprised a number of small and large print shops throughout the world.
 In 2010, Quebecor World (now known as Worldcolor) was acquired by Wisconsin-based Quad/Graphics.

 History

 Quebecor Printing started in 1954 with a single printing press.
-It began its expansion outside of Canada in 1985, when it bought Pendell Printing, a Midland, Michigan-based company.
+It began its expansion outside of Canada in 1985, when it bought Pendell Printing, a Midland, Michigan-based company and renamed Quebecor Pendell Printing Incorporated.
+The old Pendell plant became a Quad/Graphics (which acquired Quebecor World in 2010) until it closed in 2019.
 In 1988, it purchased the printing plants of Bell Canada Enterprises.
-This was followed by the 1990 purchase of Maxwell Graphics' shops.
+This was followed by the 1990 purchase of the shops of Maxwell Graphics Incorporated of Minnesota from Maxwell Communication Corporation.

 Merger with World Color Press

 In 1999, Quebecor Printing merged with World Color Press in a US$2.7 billion deal to create Quebecor World.
 (World Color Press was founded in 1904 in St. Louis, MO.
 World Color had pursued major expansions in 1996 and 1997, purchasing Ringier America and Rand McNally's Book Services Group.)